 Whatever you want to call it, use the day to begin the process of climbing out of debt with my simple tips.

 More people are selling second properties.
 This could give rise to substantial CGT liabilities.
 How are those CGT liabilities calculated?
 Advance planning can reduce those CGT liabilities.
 It would seem that some of the tax measures announced by George Osborne in his Budget in 2015 are beginning to take effect.
 More and more people are […]

 Last week the USA stock market established another record – the longest bull run ever.
 On Wednesday of last week, the main US stock market index, the S&P 500, dipped marginally but still managed to set a new record.
 22 August 2018 marked 3,453 days of bull market, which many commentators hailed as the longest […]

-Please read Lexo’s Fourth Quarter Market Review which we thought you might find useful.
+Please see Lexo’s 2018 Second Quarter Market Review which we thought you might find useful.
 This report features world capital market performance and a timeline of events for the past quarter.
-It begins with a global overview, then features the returns of stock and bond asset classes in the US and international markets.
-Please click on the image below […]
+It begins with a global overview, then features the returns of stock and bond asset classes in the UK and international markets.
+Please click the image below to […]